Home

 What is included:

-• Cultural immersion and language instruction in the Rassias Center of Dartmouth College language learning method (you are not required to have Spanish language experience prior to the program)
+• Cultural immersion and language instruction in the Rassias Center of Dartmouth College language learning Method.
+Each day will include a language boost.
+Language training will meet participants at their level.
+No previous Spanish language experience is required.

 • Single rooms with private ensuite bathrooms